 During my time as a student I was active in various committees of the study association, and for many of their activities I made websites.

 Often people come to me with ideas for websites, often with complete designs, sometimes with just sketches.
 I then realize their project, depending on their needs and abilities using a CMS like WordPress.
-Incidentally, I have made quite a few WordPress plug-ins for these projects.
+Incidentally, I have developed quite a few WordPress plug-ins.

 I also worked on a number of projects that are more research oriented.
-Most of these are implemented as web-apps as well since I'm very familiar with these and they are easy to deploy.
+Most of these are implemented as web-apps as well since I'm very familiar with this architecture and they are easy to deploy.

 Soil horizon interpolation

-A company with a large dataset of soil samples wanted to see what the earth looks.
-The application we developed can make an interpolation of the soil in real-time from their drilling and sounding samples.
-All you have to do is draw a line on the map and you get a soil horizon, overlaid with data from nearby measurements.
+A company with a large dataset of soil samples wanted to have an integrated interpretation of their data.
+The application I developed can make an interpolation of the soil in real-time from their drilling and sounding samples.
+You just have to draw a line on the map and you get a soil horizon, overlaid with data from nearby measurements.